mensonen/diameter/docs/guide/application.md

  * Synchronous return of answers after sending messages
  * Tracking requests that require answers
- * Routing requests to any suitable peers, including load balancing
+ * Customizable request routing to any suitable peers, including load balancing
  * Constructing answers from received request messages

 An "application" is any instance of a subclass of